03 Sample Preparation & Sample Requirements

 Sample preparation:

 Before shipping us samples please email us gel images of representative samples.
-RR-Seq Sequencing is carried out with single-end 100 bp or single-end 90 bp reads (the latter cost the same as SR50 reads) on the Hiseq 4000.
+RR-Seq Sequencing is carried out with single-end 100 bp or single-end 150 bp reads.

 Many types of RNA-seq require RNA samples of high integrity and high chemical purity – please see the sample requirements.
 If the tissue or cell samples are handled correctly (e.g. flash frozen and stored at -80C) standard spin column RNA extraction kits will yield RNA samples perfectly suitable for RNA-seq.
 Please note that samples destined for miRNA or small RNA studies need to be isolated with protocols specifically designed to retain the small molecules (please see below).
 Standard RNA isolation protocols will lead to the loss and sequence-specific selection of small RNA molecules.
 RNA samples should always be DNA-free.
 Nanodrop readings are more or less useless to determine RNA sample concentrations – please use fluorometric quantification instead (e.g. Qubit or Quantus instruments).
 The Nanodrop readings should be used to assess sample purity.